python-poetry/poetry/docs/_index.md

 ```

 {{% note %}}
-If you have installed Python through the Microsoft Store, replace `py` with `python` in the command
+If you have installed Python through the Microsoft Store,
-above.
+replace `py` with `python` in the command above.
+In this case, you might also want to declare `POETRY_HOME` environment variable
+by adding `$env:POETRY_HOME="$env:userprofile\poetry";` before the CLI command above
+to make Poetry be installed in a directory that can be easily added to PATH.
+Since Python from the Microsoft Store is installed in a sandboxed environment,
+Poetry cannot be installed in a normal app data directory (`%APPDATA%`).
 {{% /note %}}

 {{< /step >}}